julsemaan/fingerbank-collector-dpi-ppa/README.md

 = Fingerbank Collector DPI PPA

-NOTE: This PPA is for testing only, don't use this for production purposes
+NOTE: This PPA is for testing only, don't use this for production purposes.
+The private key is in this repo to sign the packages, another good reason not to trust this PPA for production purposes.

 == Install packages from this repo